mionisation/movieComparison/README.md

 2016 movie releases:
 http://www.imdb.com/list/ls076622175/

-2 ) get tomato rankings + metascore from omdb
+2 )) get tomato rankings + metascore from omdb: movieAPIconnector.R

+-- enough attributes in there?

+3 )) build the visualization!

+get a list of hyped movies and filter!